 7. The Irish and Americans Share a Strong Bond of Friendship

-Something your study abroad adviser likely didn't tell you is that Europeans don't actually hate Americans.
+Something your study abroad advisor likely didn't tell you is that Europeans don't actually hate Americans.
 In fact, people will likely be curious to hear about where you're from.

 So don't hide your nationality -- embrace it (not obnoxiously, of course).
 After all, they don't call it an "exchange" for nothing.
 You'll likely teach your Irish friends as much as they'll teach you.